functionalscript/functionalscript/README.md

 In FunctionalScript:

-- Any module is a valid JavaScript module
+- Any module is a valid JavaScript module.
 - A module can't depend on non FunctionalScript module.
 - A module can contain only pure functional statements.
-There are no exceptions to this rule, such as `unsafe` code in Rust or C#.
+There are no exceptions to this rule, such as `unsafe` code which can be found in Rust or C#.
-- It also has no standard library, only a safe subset of standard JavaScript API is allowed.
+- It also has no standard library, only a safe subset of standard JavaScript API can be used without referencing other modules.

 ## 2. Outlines